ozakary/data-Xe_at_CC3_at_TBA/figures/figure_s7_readme.txt

-The figure was created using Inkscape.
+The plots were plotted with Python and arranged using Inkscape.